vytautasmatukynas/Terminal-Browser-Console-Learning-Commands/README.md

 # Terminal-Code-Docs
-This is my doc files with some basic terminal, python and other commands.
+This is my doc files with terminal commands.